Gatherings

 Aided by this emotional and financial support, the brothers grew up in a creative milieu, among writers, musicians, actors and other artists.
 They attended schools and summer camps where the Arts were valued, and found solace and kinship in these environments.
 So when he launched the RFC, Robert knew firsthand that the educational and cultural activities paid for by RFC grants—for example, art classes or music lessons— could provide a safe harbor for children living through traumatic and unstable circumstances.

 In addition to awarding regular grants, the RFC produces in-house programs called Gatherings.
-Held over 4-day periods in Western Massachusetts, Gatherings offer RFC beneficiary families an array of cultural workshops along with recreational and social activities.
-The programming facilitates the formation of bonds between Gathering participants who have experienced similar situations as a result of the activist parents’ work for social justice.
+Held over 4-day periods in Western Massachusetts, Gatherings offer RFC beneficiary families and targeted activist youth an array of cultural workshops along with recreational and social activities.
+The programming facilitates the formation of bonds between Gathering participants and creates a space to share and connect with others in similar circumstances.

-The RFC has produced seven of these Gatherings.
-Four of these community-building events were for RFC beneficiaries aged 18-24, and the other three were for entire RFC beneficiary families (the activist parents and their school-age children.)
+The RFC has produced nine Gatherings; five of these community-building events were for RFC beneficiaries aged 18-24, and four have been for entire RFC beneficiary families (the activist parents and their school-age children).
 These events exemplify the RFC’s commitment to building community and combating the isolation that makes activist families vulnerable.
 Gatherings also reflect the RFC’s belief that children in difficult circumstances deserve to have fun, relax and experience some “normalcy.”